 While all of the above might sound complex or even intimidating, you can make your way into China’s massive Android ecosystem by working with the right partner.
 This is why we’ve launched the XploreChina Android Solution, to help you find success in this market with minimal effort.

 From required documentation to launching, app management, and monetization our end-to-end implementation process ensures you get all the support you need, every step of the way.
 Our team will help you stay up to date with the latest regulations & app store insights, as well as the latest user trends & behaviors.

 Our Android solution is part of the XploreChina initiative which also includes:

 - China Top Media Solution: your gateway to China’s incredible mobile media landscape.
 As a certified ad service provider, we provide unparalleled reach across major media platforms including ByteDance, Tencent, Baidu, Alibaba, and Kuaishou.
 Our media buying solution is backed by our transparent, real-time dashboard via the multi-channel media buying tool XMP and complemented by our premium creative studio TopWorks, for a comprehensive media buying experience.

 - KOL Marketing Solution: the answer to running successful influencer campaigns in China.
 Working with over 40,000 Key Opinion Leaders (KOLs) and more than 20 Multi-Channel Networks, including ByteDance’s KOL agency XingTu, means we have the scale and range to provide the influencer mix that is right for you.

 As the only China-based agency equipped to offer acquisition, monetization, and creative services at scale and across multiple verticals, we believe that our revamped XploreChina initiative will help you thanks to our wide range of customized solutions.
-If you’re looking to make your way into China’s massive mobile market, get in touch with the Nativex team today.
+If you’re looking to make your way into China’s Android ecosystem, a massive mobile market.
+Get in touch with the Nativex team today.